 Hiking Pants: Performance vs. Casual

-Women's hiking pants (backpacking in rainy Patagonia)
+Women's hiking pants (hiking in Patagonia)

-Performance pants feature technical fabrics and great storage
+Performance pants feature technical fabrics and great storage | Credit: Brian McCurdy

 But let’s face it: Hiking pants aren’t particularly stylish, and finding the right fit can be difficult.
-For these reasons, many women will opt instead for pants in our casual category, which look and feel great both on and off the trail.
-Casual pants are designed for non-technical outdoor use, often featuring thinner or less durable fabrics (sometimes even cotton), fewer pockets, and often less coverage (ankle-length joggers like the prAna Kanab are increasingly popular).
+For these reasons, many women will opt for pants in our casual category, which look and feel great both on and off the trail.
+Casual pants are designed for non-technical outdoor use, often featuring thinner or less durable fabrics (sometimes even cotton), fewer pockets, and often less coverage (ankle-length joggers like the Prana Kanab are increasingly popular).
 Many trail leggings, like the Patagonia Pack Out Tights, fit into this category as well.
 For casual jaunts on the trail and day hiking in particular, lifestyle pants get the job done, and it’s hard to ignore the style component.
-Some of our favorite picks include The North Face’s Aphrodite 2.0, Athleta’s Trekkie North Jogger, and the aforementioned prAna Kanab.
+Some of our favorite picks include The North Face’s Aphrodite 2.0, Athleta’s Trekkie North Jogger, and the Prana Kanab.

-Many of the pants in our "casual" category add a nice dose of style
+Many of the pants in our "casual" category add a nice dose of style | Credit: Brian McCurdy

 Hiking Pant Materials

 We’ve also included a small handful of outliers on this list.
-The prAna Kanab is made with 62% cotton, which is a rarity these days in outdoor clothing.
-Cotton absorbs water more than nylon or polyester (and thus is not appropriate for colder weather), but the upside is that the Kabab is impressively comfortable and stylish.
+The Prana Kanab is made with 62% cotton, which is a rarity these days in outdoor clothing.
+Cotton absorbs water more than nylon or polyester (and thus is not appropriate for colder weather), but the upside is that the Kanab is impressively comfortable and stylish.
 And then there are softshell designs like the Arc’teryx Gamma Pant, which are thicker and more weather-resistant.
 Softshell pants are ideal for alpine conditions, wet weather, and bushwhacking, but they will feel overkill in the summer heat.

 Waist Closures: Built-in Belts, Drawcords, and Elastic